bkocis/DRLND_Pr_1_Navigation/report.md

 ### 3. Results of experiments with different settings and hyperparameter tuning

-In the course of the DQN code implementation I ran several experiments, and only the final ones are included in the `Navigation.ipynb` notebook.
+In the course of the DQN code implementation I ran several experiments which are included in the `Navigation.ipynb` notebook.
 In order to have some ground for comparison of the experiments, all of them have to be executed in the same session of environment load.
-Restarting the notebook between experiments would make the comparison of the hyperparameter tuning results false.
+Restarting the notebook between experiments would make the comparison of the hyperparameter tuning results false due to the random placement of bananas at environment initialization.

 The greatest impact on the speed (number of episodes till desired score of 13 was reached) was due to the epsilon greedy algorithm.
-The `eps_decay` parameter, that sets basically the speed of the eps value decrease, was modified in a few experiments.
-The least episodes needed to reach target score were obtained when the eps_decay value was set to 0.98.
-Lower values did not produce much better results, as the agent becomes quite unstable (deduced empirically by observing the score plot and the large difference of score values varying around the average).
-Value of eps_decay equal to 1 in this code implementation would mean no change of the epsilon values, means a total random choice of actions, which can be seen on the score plot as well.
+The `eps_decay` parameter, that sets the epsilon value decrease, was modified in a few experiments.
+The best agent that reached the target score with the leeast number of training episodes was obtained when the eps_decay value was set to 0.98 (Fig.1.).
+Lower values did not produce better results, as the agent becomes quite unstable (large score variance).
+Value of eps_decay equal to 1 in this code implementation would mean no change of the epsilon values, which led to total random choice of actions (Experiment 7 in the `Navigation.ipynb`).

 <img src="./assets/best_result.png">